Quick guide

 Use official road, weather, safety, and visitor information before you commit.
 If the road, vehicle, visibility, wind, or daylight does not feel right, Skálanes is easy to replace with Seyðisfjörður town time, Gufufoss, or a shorter fjord walk.

-The cleanest route logic is simple: start with Seyðisfjörður, then decide whether the day has enough space for Skálanes.
+The cleanest route planning is simple: start with Seyðisfjörður, then decide whether the day has enough space for Skálanes.
 Gufufoss is the easiest scenic pairing on the approach to town, while Egilsstaðir is the practical inland base.

 Stórurð belongs to a different kind of East Iceland day because it asks for a real hike.
 Keep it as a comparison point rather than stacking it automatically with Skálanes.